theraw/The-World-Is-Yours/README.md

 5 .
 [Example of Naxsi](https://github.com/theraw/The-World-Is-Yours/blob/master/static/vhost/default#L12-L19)

 6 .
+[Check Iptables rules](https://github.com/theraw/The-World-Is-Yours/blob/master/iptables/rules) It will not be automatically enabled, because this changes based on providers in ovh it work in azure it doesn't work. so you need to manually activate iptables!

+7 .
 ModSecurity is not loaded.
 However you need to set it up by yourself. you have a folder `/nginx/modsecurity/` which ModSecurity rules are stored, open `/nginx/modsecurity/modsecurity.conf` add those

 ```bash